 Carpal Tunnel Release

 The carpal tunnel is a narrow passageway on the palm side of your wrist.
-Small wrist bones known as carpals form the bottom and sides of your carpal tunnel and a strong band of connecting tissue, known as the transverse carpal ligament, covers the top of the carpal tunnel.
+Small wrist bones known as carpal bones form the bottom and sides of your carpal tunnel.
+A strong band of connecting tissue, known as the transverse carpal ligament, covers the top of the carpal tunnel.

 Signs & Symptoms

 - Numbness and tingling in the thumb, index, and middle fingers

 - Pain and burning in the hand and wrist that may radiate up the arm to the elbow

 - Decreased sensation and weakness in the hand with diminished grip strength